segmentio/analytics.js/Readme.md

 ## Documentation

-First, read the [Analytics.js QuickStart][], which contains installation instructions and a brief overview of what Analytics.js does and how it works.
+First, read the [Analytics.js QuickStart](https://segment.com/docs/sources/website/analytics.js/quickstart/), which contains installation instructions and a brief overview of what Analytics.js does and how it works.

-For more detail on the Analytics.js API, check out the [Analytics.js Library Reference][].
+For more detail on the Analytics.js API, check out the [Analytics.js Library Reference](https://segment.com/docs/sources/website/analytics.js/).

 ## Analytics.js for Platforms